ets-berkeley-edu/suitec/docs/configuration.md

 - `password`: The password with which Collabosphere should connect to the Postgres database
 - `host`: The host at which Collabosphere can connect to the Postgres database
 - `port`: The port at which Collabosphere can connect to the Postgres database
 - `dropOnStartup`: Whether Collabosphere should drop all existing database data when restarting the app server.
-CAUTION: This should never be used in a production environment.
+CAUTION: This should never be enabled in a production environment.

 ### `log` configuration